tudvari/docker-composer/README.md

 ## Rules of the JSON

-You should use the followed rules for the json file, which is the only arguments for this package.
+You should use the followed rules for the JSON file, which is the only argument for this package.

 - ports : This element is array, example syntax: